 Beth’s EO sourcing recommendations:

-There are several companies that produce high-quality oils, but my personal choice for high quality + excellent pricing is Plant Therapy, available on amazon.
+There are several companies that produce high-quality oils, but my personal choice for high quality + excellent pricing is Plant Therapy.

 I transferred it to a clean jar and it’s ready to use!
 Use it every time you bathe or shower.
 Rub it gently on the affected areas and let it sit for a few minutes so the steam can help the oils soak into your skin.

 That’s all there is to it!
 I just started using this on my daughter but already her skin seems smoother.
 Fingers crossed that we can keep the dreaded “chicken skin” at bay until she outgrows it!

 Anyone else out there suffer from KP?
 What other remedies have you found to help reduce or eliminate it?

 Cheyenne, a photographer and SAHM, resides with her amazing hubby, two crazy kiddos, a Border Collie and two evil cats in the suburbs of Houston, Texas.
 Besides photography, her greatest passions include lots of coffee, autumn, flea markets, vintage finds, old books and red wine.
 When she’s not wrangling babies or shooting them (with her camera, of course) you can find her over at her blog, Girl v.
 The World, where she writes about everything from DIY, decor, motherhood, and healthy living, to the occasional product review or giveaway of things she loves.

 Can I use cacao butter instead of cocoa butter?